Eagle Plains, Yukon

 ELIGIBILITY

 There is no application fee.
-Everyone is encouraged to apply.
+All artists based in the Yukon are encouraged to apply.

 AWARD